Watch 2024's fabulous start

-Please join us this Sunday, October 13th from 1:00 pm to 4:00 pm at the historic Bethesda Meeting House located at 9400 Rockville Pike.
+Please join us Sunday February 9 from 1:00 pm to 4:00 pm to relax and enjoy a bright winter afternoon with other Bethesda history lovers at the historic Bethesda Meeting House.

-You’ll have the opportunity to tour the site, learn more about it, and look for ghosts.
-You are also welcome to bring your gloves, tools and your energy if you’d like to help us garden.
+You’ll have the opportunity to tour the buildings and learn more about the history of this amazing site.
+And you’re also welcome to bring your gloves, garden tools, rakes, shovels and battery-powered leaf blowers to help us garden.

-We are looking forward to seeing you.
-There is no need to RSVP.
+We’re looking forward to seeing you.
+No need to RSVP.
 Ample parking is available.
-Remember that we’re accessible only when driving south on the Pike towards downtown Bethesda.
+We’re at 9400 Rockville Pike, accessible only when driving south towards NIH.
+See you then!

 You’ve probably driven by the small white church on a knoll overlooking Rockville Pike on your way to downtown Bethesda and may have wondered how it came to be and who occupies it now.